bioperl/bioperl.github.io/howtos/Short-read_assemblies_with_maq.md

 (r16353) can be found in .
 It depends on (@ r16353) and (@ r16354), as well as minor changes to in the core trunk. is in , and depends on recent small changes in (@ r16353).

-To download and install BioPerl core and packages from Git, see [Using Git](Using_Git "wikilink").
+To download and install BioPerl core and packages from Git, see [Using Git].

 Module description
 ------------------